-Cllr Nick Kemp, Newcastle City Council Cabinet Member for the Environment and Regulatory Services, said: “This is another excellent result for our diligent officers whose unrelenting work continues to bring criminals to justice.
+Cllr Nick Kemp, Newcastle City Council cabinet member for Environment and Regulatory Services, said: “This is a positive outcome and I’m delighted for the hard-working officers who have persevered to see Whiffin brought to justice.

 Newcastle City Council is running a city-wide anti-litter campaign aimed at discouraging littering and waste offences and highlighting the costs involved in clearing it up.
-Last year, littering and fly-tipping cost the council £2 million.
+In 2018, littering and fly-tipping cost the council £2 million.

 If you have details of a person or vehicle you have witnessed fly-tipping, please email us at email@example.com or telephone 0191 278 7878 and ask for 'environmental health’.